 The Gold Lyre, the most well known lyre from the royal graves of Ur, was in the Iraq Museum of Baghdad until it was looted in April 2003.
 Since then, Andy Lowings and a small group of musicians and craftsmen re-created a magnificent and faithful replica of the Gold Lyre.
 You can learn more about this group by visiting lyre-of-ur.com

-In 2009, Andy Lowings contacted Anne and Lorna Govier to produce a recording of the Anne's Silver Lyre replica that would enable a performance of the Gold and Silver Lyre replicas playing together.
+In 2009, Andy Lowings contacted Anne and I to produce a recording of the Anne's Silver Lyre replica that would enable a performance of the Gold and Silver Lyre replicas playing together.

-In 2012, Anne and Lorna completed their Silver Lyre book and CD and sent it to Andy.
-The fruition of this project with Gold and Silver Lyre playing together is shown in the recording below as an edited version of the original A Sumerian Drinking Song CD track.
+In 2012, Anne and I completed their Silver Lyre book and CD and sent it to Andy.
+The fruition of this project with Gold and Silver Lyre replicas playing together is shown in the recording below as an edited version of the original A Sumerian Drinking Song CD track.

 Construction of My Silver Lyre Replica

-I am lucky to have found a wonderful instrument maker to build my own replica of the Silver Lyre of Ur.
+I was lucky to have found David Kortier, a wonderful instrument maker, to build my own replica of the Silver Lyre of Ur.
 Taking the drawings and dimensions Anne generously lent to me, I sent them to David, who did a wonderful job constructing such a beautiful and interesting instrument.
 David built a frame that was sandwiched between a sound box and attached a lovely carving of a bulls head.
 The colors he chose, both light and dark wood, are striking and lovely.
 I am proud to have my own Silver Lyre of Ur replica in my studio.

 Introduction to Lorna Govier and Anne Kilmer's Ancient Music Lecture Concert

 A video introducing the Silver Lyre project, shown with Anne Kilmer's Silver Lyre of Ur replica.

 Anne Kilmer and the Lapis Lyre of Ur